 ann(is) dccclxxiiii nat(ali) urb(is) P(rimum)? cir(censes) con(stituti)

 Rome’s birthday and the Parilia festival were now connected with the establishment of chariot races in the Circus Maximus.
-The games were then held annually thereafter until at least the 5th century AD.
+The games were held annually until at least the 5th century AD.

-Nestled in a long valley between the Aventine and Palatine Hills, the Circus Maximus was the oldest and largest circus in Rome reputed to have been founded in the 6th century BC by the order of Lucius Tarquinius Priscus, the fifth king of Rome.
-However, tradition has it that Romulus introduced the first horse races during which the infamous event known as the ‘Rape of the Sabine Women’ took place.
-As Livy tells us in book 1 of his History of Rome (Liv.
+Nestled in a long valley between the Aventine and Palatine Hills, the Circus Maximus was the oldest and largest Circus in Rome, reputed to have been founded in the 6th century BC by order of Lucius Tarquinius Priscus, the fifth king of Rome.
+However, tradition has it that Romulus introduced the first horse races during which the infamous event, the ‘Rape of the Sabine Women’ took place.
+As Livy tells us in Book 1 of his History of Rome (Liv.
 1 9), the followers of Romulus were mainly men, and they needed women to increase their population.
 So Romulus thought of a trick and instituted the Consualia, a festival celebrated in honour of the agricultural god Consus (also called Equestrian Neptunus) that involved horse races.
 For the occasion, Romulus gathered his Sabine neighbours, and while they were watching the races, the Sabine girls were carried off to be wives for his soldiers.

 The altar of Consus (Ara Consi) was located at the first turning post of the Circus Maximus (Tertullian Spect.
 5.7).
-According to Tacitus, in his Annals (12-24), one of the markers placed in front of the altar of Consus recalled a boundary marker of Rome’s city, as it was drawn by Romulus’ plough.
+According to Tacitus, in his Annals (12-24), one of the markers placed in front of the altar of Consus recalled a boundary marker of Rome’s city, as Romulus’ plough drew it.

 The Circus Maximus was a chariot racetrack but could accommodate other spectacles, including gladiatorial combats (ludi gladiatorii), wild animal hunts (venationes), athletic events and public executions.
 Several festivals were held at the Circus.
-The oldest were the Roman Games (Ludi Romani), held annually for fifteen days in September in honour of Jupiter, but in the centuries that followed, about twenty more fixed dates for ludi were added to the Roman calendar.
-The building underwent various development stages and systematization after several major fires damaged the structure, including the Great Fire of AD 64 under the emperor Nero.
-As a result, subsequent emperors began to rebuild the Circus gradually, and the seats around the track, initially made of wood, were subsequently replaced with stone.
+The oldest was the Roman Games (Ludi Romani), held annually for fifteen days in September in honour of Jupiter, but in the centuries that followed, about twenty more fixed dates for ludi were added to the Roman calendar.
+The building underwent various development stages and systematization after several major fires damaged the structure, including the Great Fire of AD 64 under Emperor Nero.
+As a result, subsequent emperors gradually began to rebuild the Circus, and the seats around the track, initially made of wood, were replaced with stone.

-It was Trajan who gave the Circus Maximus its final appearance by rebuilding it entirely in stone, with an impressive marble façade, elevated stands and an additional 5,000 seats.
+Trajan gave the Circus Maximus its final appearance by rebuilding it entirely in stone, with an impressive marble façade, elevated stands and an additional 5,000 seats.
 Pliny the Younger celebrates the restoration project in his Panegyric (51) for Trajan: